Applied Genetic Technologies Corporation (AGTC) on Track to Reach $13.00 in a Year

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -1.38% loss in the last 1 month and extending the period to 3 months gives it a 22.00%, and is -1.96% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.56% over the week and 9.21% over the month.
+The stock witnessed a -11.78% gain in the last 1 month and extending the period to 3 months gives it a 6.53%, and is -9.86% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.82% over the week and 8.22% over the month.

 Applied Genetic Technologies Corporation (AGTC) Analyst Forecasts